fnhan/curate-health/README.md

 ### Project Structure

 - This repo uses [shadcn](https://ui.shadcn.com/) for UI components.
 When installing a new component they will be added to the `components/ui` folder.
 - Components that belong to specific pages should correspond to the page they belong to.
-For example, the `components/layout/Contact` folder contains all the components for the contact page.
+For example, the `components/layout/home-page` folder contains all the components for the home page.
 - The `pages` folder contains folders which belong to a page.
 For example, the `pages/products` folder contains all the files for the products page, where `index.tsx` inside the folder serves as the page.
-- Use the `layout` component when creating new pages.
-This component contains the `Nav` & `Footer` components.

 ### Working with Sanity